 Jose Maria Alviso adobe

-Over time, Milpitas grew neighborhoods and schools and shopping areas and became popular with local companies as a business friendly community ideally located within the southern portion of the bay area.
+Over time, Milpitas neighborhoods, schools, and shopping areas grew and became popular with local companies as a business friendly community ideally located within the southern portion of the bay area.

 In 1984, the closed Ford plant was converted into the largest indoor mall in the Unites States- The Great Mall of the Bay Area.

 Now home to corporate headquarters of San Disk, Cisco Systems, Flextronics, and other high-tech companies Milpitas boasts outstanding schools, popular parks and thoroughfares, and local shops all while maintaining the small town feel and fighting spirit of its forefathers.
 Milpitas celebrated its 50th birthday on January 26, 2004.